augustecolle/Suntrip/README.md

 - ~~present yourself :hear_no_evil:~~ DONE

 1. ~~Order frame -- :hear_no_evil:~~ DONE
-2. Make a technical drawing of frame
+2. Make a technical drawing of frame :hear_no_evil:
 3. Do research on aerodynamic drag -- :smirk_cat:
 4. ~~Read regulations in "Suntrip" folder -- :hear_no_evil: :smirk_cat:~~ DONE